Israel hints it may not engage Biden on Iran nuclear strategy | Law-Order

 Israel hints it may not engage Biden on Iran nuclear strategy

+"We think that if the United States returns to the same accord that it already withdrew from, all its leverage will be lost," Erdan said.
+"It would appear that only crippling sanctions - keeping the current sanctions and even adding new sanctions - combined with a credible military threat - that Iran fears - might bring Iran to real negotiations with Western countries that might ultimately produce a deal truly capable of preventing it breaking ahead (to nuclear arms)."

-"Essentially, the moment it removes the sanctions the Iranians will have no real incentive to negotiate and reach a deal that is truly capable of ruling out nuclear capabilities."
-The Biden administration has said it wants to strengthen and lengthen constraints on Iran, which denies seeking nuclear arms.
+The Biden administration has said it wants to strengthen and lengthen constraints on Iran, which denies seeking the bomb.
+(Writing by Dan Williams, editing by Ed Osmond)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)